National (USA) Programs

 Alternatives to Opioids

-Acupuncturists Without Borders has launched a national program to address the Opioid Crisis through specialized trainings and treatment protocols provided by licensed acupuncture practitioners in authorized clinical settings.
+In 2019, Acupuncturists Without Borders launched a national program to address the Opioid Crisis through specialized trainings and treatment protocols provided by licensed acupuncture practitioners in authorized clinical settings.

 The urgent need for non-pharmacological alternatives to opioids drives this effort which will include: